 If this sounds like you, we encourage you to apply.
 You will be joining a team of dedicated professionals in a supportive, affirming workplace.

 The OAAP is a free and confidential service provided by the Oregon State Bar Professional Liability Fund (PLF).
 We offer a competitive salary and an excellent benefits package, including participation in the Oregon PERS/OPSRP retirement program, health insurance, and other benefits.

 What We Offer

-This position is based at the OAAP office in Portland with a hybrid remote work setup and requires travel throughout Oregon when COVID restrictions are lifted.
+This position is based at the OAAP office in Portland with a hybrid remote work setup and requires travel throughout Oregon.

 As the newest member of the OAAP team, you will receive ample training and support to enable you to meaningfully assist the Oregon legal community in the following ways:

 - Helping all members of the legal community - including lawyers, judges, and law students - with well-being, personal challenges, and crisis support.
 Areas of OAAP assistance include behavioral health, stress management, depression and anxiety, substance use, career transition, retirement, and more.

 - Providing short-term individual counseling and referrals to community resources if appropriate.